Complex tables made easy

 The argument of dtAjaxUrl()

-is the url for the ajax call that retrieves data
+is either the url for the ajax call that retrieves data

-from the backend.
-It can contain any Thymeleaf expression and will be included
+from the backend or a method reference to it.
+The string parameter can contain any Thymeleaf expression and will be included

 in a standard URL expression like @{/myUrl}